This article was updated on 06/19/20

 A large sponge and a bucket.

 Reinforced wax bowl ring with new flange bolts.
 The reinforced ones have a supportive plastic ring inside the wax that mates with the floor flange.
-You can use the old style, but I wouldnt recommend it.
+You can use the old style, but I wouldnt recommend it since the newer type is available.

 Tank-to-bowl gasket and bolts (your gasket may be in good shape and reusable, but you will probably need new bolts along with the fiber washers).